 What Is the Canada Revenue Agency?

 Canada Revenue Agency (CRA) is a federal agency that receives taxes and administers tax laws for the Canadian government and many of Canada’s provinces and territories.
-The Canada Revenue Agency, also known as Agence du Revenu du Canada, is also in charge of a range of social and economic benefit and incentive programs via the tax system, alongside international trade legislation.
+The Canada Revenue Agency, also known as Agence du Revenu du Canada, is also in charge of various social and economic benefit and incentive programs via the tax system, alongside international trade legislation.

 What Other Children’s Benefits Do We Have in Canada?